How do I access Canvas?

 Canvas can be accessed at: https://canvas.colorado.edu.

 When can Students and Instructors start using Canvas?

 You can start using Canvas now.
-Create a course in Canvas, or explore it

-  using a sandbox.
-If you are an Instructor, a sandbox is available to you

-  when you login to Canvas at https://canvas.colorado.edu.
-If you aren’t

-  an Instructor, complete this form and a sandbox will be created for you

-  within two business days.
-If you do not receive confirmation after 2

-  business days, please contact firstname.lastname@example.org.
+Create a course in Canvas, or explore it using a sandbox.
+If you are an Instructor, a sandbox is available to you when you login to Canvas at https://canvas.colorado.edu.
+If you aren’t an Instructor, complete this form and a sandbox will be created for you within two business days.
+If you do not receive confirmation after 2 business days, please contact firstname.lastname@example.org.

 Yes.
-Instructors will see a sandbox course on their Dashboard after

-  logging into Canvas.
-If you don’t see a Sandbox on your Dashboard or

-  would like an additional one, request one using this form.
-Staff can

-  create sandbox courses using the request form as well.
-Your sandbox will

-  be created within 2 business days.
-If you do not receive confirmation

-  between 2 business days, please contact firstname.lastname@example.org.
+Instructors will see a sandbox course on their Dashboard after logging into Canvas.
+If you don’t see a Sandbox on your Dashboard or would like an additional one, please fill out our Sandbox Request form.
+Staff can create sandbox courses using the request form as well.
+Your sandbox will be created within 2 business days.
+If you do not receive confirmation between 2 business days, please contact email@example.com.

-  When your course is migrated, your course activities, readings, and

-  course structure will be copied into Canvas.
-The course content in D2L

-  is not deleted or changed during the migration process.
-Student

-  enrollments, submitted work, and scores are not migrated and remain in
+When your course was migrated, your course activities, readings, and course structure were copied into Canvas.
+The course content in D2L is not deleted or changed during the migration process.
+Student enrollments, submitted work, and scores can't be migrated.

-  D2L.

-  Content outside of the migration window (fall 2011 - summer 2015) will

-  be archived and made available to you upon request.
+Content outside of the migration window (fall 2011 - summer 2015) will be archived and made available to you upon request.

-  If you need assistance rebuilding your course using this content,

-  contact the IT Service Center at firstname.lastname@example.org or
+If you need assistance rebuilding your course, contact the IT Service Center at firstname.lastname@example.org or (303)735-4357.

-  (303)735-4357.

 Please see the D2L Migration and Retirement page.